OctopusDeploy/docs/docs/administration/high-availability/how-high-availability-works.md

 ### First-in, first-out queue

 The task queue is a first-in, first-out (FIFO) queue.
 The node does not consider the task type, the expected duration of the task, the environment the task is configured to run on, or any other factors.
-Being a FIFO queue, combined with task distribution logic, can result in one node processing all deployments while other nodes processing runbook runs or health checks.
+Being a FIFO queue, combined with task distribution logic, this can result in one node processing all deployments while other nodes processing runbook runs or health checks.
 When that happens, it was just luck.

 ### Restarting the server during an active deployment

 Restarting the Octopus Deploy windows service or the underlying host OS will (eventually) cause any active tasks to fail.
 At first, the tasks will look like they are still in process.
 Once the node comes back online, it will cancel all active tasks.
 If the node doesn't come back online within an hour, one of the other nodes will cancel those tasks.

 For planned outages, the recommendation is to enable drain mode.
 That will tell the node to finish up all active tasks and not pick up any new ones.
-That can be by:
+That can be achieved by:

-1. Going to {{Configuration, Nodes}}.
+1. Navigating to **{{Configuration, Nodes}}**.
 2. Clicking on the overflow menu (`...`) next to the node you plan on restarting.
 3. Selecting **Drain Node**.